ansys/scade-wux/doc/source/contributing.rst

       cd scade-wux

 #.
-Create a clean Python 3.10 environment and activate it:
+Create a clean Python environment, compatible with the targeted version of
+   SCADE, and activate it:

    You can use the interpreter delivered with Ansys SCADE.
 For example, ``C:\Program Files\ANSYS Inc\v241\SCADE\contrib\Python310\python.exe``.